 Chiropractic student clubs help students learn more about specific chiropractic techniques and philosophy in faculty-sponsored clubs– like Upper Cervical, Gonstead, Blair–as well as being involved with national and international groups such as New Beginnings, WCCS and SABCA.
-Club information and documents are available in Blackboard.
+Club information and documents are available on the intranet

 See meeting days below.
 Click on name of club for mission and purpose.
 Clubs meet at 11 am during the break unless otherwise noted.